karinakozarova/Ruby_training/README.md

 ```` ruby
 sleep time
 ````
-where time is a number - seconds
+Stops the execution of the program for a certain number of seconds - time is a number in seconds.

 # argv